Remove Plesk 8443 page indexed in Google

 You need to create a robots.txt stating disallow in the admin area of your files via Putty.
 This may vary from server to server.
 One correct and verified location is usr/local/psa/admin/htdocs.

 Once your robots.txt is in place.
 Confirm that you can see it by visiting it.
-For instance if you were placing in the image indexed examples shown above then you would visit this address:
+For instance if you were placing in the image indexed examples shown above then you would visit the robots.txt file at this address:

 You need to ensure that the robots.txt only shows on port 8443 and not your general site.